-The last time I posted I talked about the top cabinets not being the correct white.
+The last time I posted I talked about the top storage cabinet amazon.
 That was a huge bummer, but I recovered from my mistake and took the doors back to the cabinet guy to be repainted.
 Thankfully he cut us a bit of a deal, but that meant it was up to me to paint everything except the doors…and that was fine by me!
 It didn’t take long to paint the cabinets.
 I just used a small foam roller and a high quality oil-based paint.
 Easy-peasy.

 When the doors were finished being painted they looked great at the shop, but as soon as I got them home I noticed that they looked slightly blue.
 Seriously.
 Not even slightly joking.
 It was the most faint of a blue tint, but blue none the less.
 I was so frustrated and beyond ready for things to be finished.
 I took the doors back to the cabinet guy and I can thankfully say that the 3rd time was a charm!

 I took a ton of pictures & I hope you can get a good feel for what it looks like, but I always feel like pictures don’t do it justice!

 Having the cabinet built to surround the refrigerator is hands-down the best decision I think I made in the kitchen.
 The built-in look makes the room look so finished and luxurious.

 These industrial stools are from Home Goods.
 I got them at a great deal of $80 each!